 What types of SSDI benefits are there?

 Depending upon your circumstances, certain members of your family may be eligible to receive your benefits under your Social Security history.
 For example, you may be able to receive benefits for your child.
 An SSDI attorney can assist you in determining the right benefits for your situation.

 How much money will I get from SSDI?

 The amount of money you or your family members will receive is based on your lifetime average earnings as well as the number of family members who qualify.
-You can use a benefits calculator to estimate the amount of money that you will receive or you can seek the advice of an attorney.
+You can use a benefits calculator to estimate the amount of money that you will receive or you can seek the advice of an SSDI attorney.